cwendorf/EASI/docs/examples/README.md

 - [*BodyWellTwoDataExample*](./BodyWellTwoDataExample.md) - Uses raw data input
 - [*BodyWellTwoSummaryExample*](./BodyWellTwoSummaryExample.md) - Uses summary statistics input

-### Examples of Regression and Regression Coefficients
+### Examples of Regression Coefficients and Models

 The **BodyWellRegression** files analyze an example of regression in a single sample (see Ch.
 12):